adafruit/Adafruit_Protomatter/README.md

-the device-neutral bitbang code and should not have any "#ifdef DEVICE"- or "#ifdef ENVIRONMENT"-like lines (exception for the 565 color conversion functions, since the internal representation is common to both Arduino and CircuitPython.
+the device-neutral bitbang code and should not have any "#ifdef DEVICE"- or "#ifdef ENVIRONMENT"-like lines (exception for the 565 color conversion functions, since the internal representation is common to both Arduino and CircuitPython).
 Macros for things like getting a PORT register address from a pin, or setting up a timer peripheral, all occur in the arch header files, which are ONLY #included by core.c (to prevent problems like multiple instances of ISR functions, which must be singularly declared at compile-time).